5. E-textiles¶

 We incorporated a pressure sensitive sensor and voltage divider with Arduino to control variable analog-like outputs.
 (Voltage divider equation to the right).
 You can use this handy Voltage Divider Calculator to find the output voltage or decide on what resistors to use.

-Here is the system set up, Tinkercad diagrams, and arduino code with sensor/output serial monitor readings.
+Below is a photo of the system set up, a link to the Tinkercad diagram, and an arduino code snippet with sensor/output serial monitor readings.

 Tinkercad file: AnalogInOutSerial-PressureSensor